cockroachlabs/workshop_labs/topology-patterns/README.md

 INSERT into system.locations VALUES ('region', 'eu-central', 50.110922, 8.682127);
 ```

-Check the Admin UI: slowly, you should see the live nodes increasing from 6 to 9.
+Check the DB Console: slowly, you should see the live nodes increasing from 6 to 9.
 If you refresh the map, you should see the Frankfurt datacenter.

 ![eu-central-map](media/eu-central-map.png)